Skip to content

 One of the best ways to explore Napa Valley and the excellent local wineries is to take a bike tour.
 More intimate than a road trip, bike tours are a great way to bond with your travel partners.
 The push bikes and eBikes help you get around Napa and make the journey a fun experience for your group.

-Self-guided bike tours allow you to go at your own pace as you traverse the countryside.
-These tours include tastings at local vineyards, a gourmet picnic lunch, and a pick-up service for any purchases you make along the way.
+Self-guided bike tours allow you to explore the countryside at your own pace.
+They include tastings at local vineyards, a gourmet picnic lunch, and a pick-up service for any purchases you make along the way.

-Guided bike tours are another option for those wanting to pedal around Napa Valley.
+Guided bike tours are another option for pedalling around Napa Valley.
 These tours range from 4 to 7 hours, including visits to local wineries and breweries.
 A gourmet lunch is included in the experience, and your guide will tell you all about the area’s history.

 6. Attend an Olive Oil Tasting